RYA PRACTICAL COURSES

 * The RYA Yachtmaster Preparation & Exam week is costed slightly differently.

-Where do you sail?
+Where do you sail

-On an RYA Competent Crew/ RYA Day Skipper course 5-day weekday course, we can reach almost anywhere on the Firth of Clyde given the appropriate weather and wind conditions, spending time around the islands of Bute and Arran, and often venturing as far south as Campbelltown on the Kintyre Peninsular.
+On an RYA Competent Crew/ RYA Day Skipper course 5-day weekday course, we can reach almost anywhere on the Firth of Clyde given the appropriate weather and wind conditions, spending time around the islands of Bute and Arran and often venturing as far south as Campbelltown on the Kintyre Peninsular.

-What time do I need to be there?
+At what time must I be there?

-Note, we can offer some flexibility if a 7:30pm meeting time is a challenge, with the option to arrive later in the evening (within reason) or at the latest to join the rest of the crew for breakfast at 8am.
+Note, we can offer some flexibility if a 7:30 pm meeting time is a challenge, with the option to arrive later in the evening (within reason) or at the latest to join the rest of the crew for breakfast at 8 am.

 What is a typical course itinerary?

-While every week and weekend is different a general plan looks something like this…
+While every week and weekend is different, a general plan looks something like this…

 First Evening